PaddlePaddle/docs/doc/paddle/guides/01_paddle2.0_introduction/basic_concept/amp_en.md

 ## 3. Automatic Mixed Precision Training with PaddlePaddle

 Using PaddlePaddle's API ``paddle.amp.auto_cast`` and ``paddle.amp.GradScaler`` can realize automatic mixed precision training (AMP), which can automatically choose FP16 or FP32 for different operators' calculation.
-After the AMP mode is turned on, the OP list calculated by FP16 and FP32 can be found in this [document](https://www.paddlepaddle.org.cn/documentation/docs/zh/api/paddle/amp/Overview_cn.html).
+After the AMP mode is turned on, the operator list calculated by FP16 and FP32 can be found in this [document](https://www.paddlepaddle.org.cn/documentation/docs/zh/api/paddle/amp/Overview_cn.html).
 This is a specific example to understand how to use PaddlePaddle to achieve mixed precision training.

 ### 3.1 Auxiliary Function
 First define the auxiliary function to calculate the training time.